 - Nerve compression—pressure on nerves that exit the spine may be caused by problems with muscles, bones, or disc between vertebra

 - Herniated disc—damage to cushions that sit between the vertebra

 - Imbalance of muscles that support the spine

-Rarely, thoracic back pain is associated with more serious problems like an infection in the spine, heart or lung problems, or cancer.
+Rarely, thoracic back pain may be caused by more serious problems like an infection in the spine, heart or lung problems, or cancer.

 |Herniated Thoracic Disc|

-- Activities or occupations that require prolonged sitting
+- Activities or jobs that require sitting for long periods of time

 - Repetitive motion

 - Lack of activity